Dr. Greg Wilson

 Highlights

-- Co-founder and first Executive Director of Software Carpentry, a world-wide volunteer organization that has taught software skills to over 70,000 researchers since 2010.
+- Co-founder and first Executive Director of Software Carpentry, a world-wide volunteer organization that has taught software skills to almost 100,000 researchers since 2010.

 Employment